Campus Connection Help Pages

 Atomic Learning is an online, on demand, training site that offers over 50,000 tutorial videos on over 250 technology applications, including Microsoft and Adobe.
 Topics are subdivided into very small chunks and presented in videos of one or two minutes.
 24/7 access to training offers flexible, just-in-time learning – Atomic Learning narrated video tutorials are ready when you are!
 Access Atomic Learning using the same Username and Password as Campus Connection and Moodle.
 Click here to begin.

-With Smarthinking, students experience online tutoring that is simple, fast and always available.
-Students connect to live educators from any computer that has Internet access, with no special software installation or equipment required.
+With NetTutor, students experience online tutoring that is simple, fast and always available.
+Students connect to live tutors from any computer that has Internet access, with no special software installation or equipment required.
 Students work one-on-one, in real-time with a tutor, communicating using a virtual whiteboard technology.
-Smarthinking is available and accessible in all distance education courses from within the Moodle course.
+NetTutor is available and accessible for all DSU students from within the Student Hub in Moodle.

 With the use of a microphone, webcam, and speakers, Blackboard Collaborate allows students and instructors to connect with each other as well as other classmates in a real-time (synchronous) fashion.
 This connection allows participants to communicate with each other as well as share content either through screen share or distribution of files from the moderator.
 Blackboard Collaborate is used for completion of the online COMM 110 Fundamentals of Public Speaking course.
 Blackboard Collaborate is available in all Moodle courses.